aplteam/Tatin/docs/InstallingTheTatinServer.md

 4. Dockerfile

    This file defines what docker should put into the container.
-In particular it must point to the desired version of Dyalog APL, so check the variables `DYALOG_RELEASE`, `DYALOG_VERSION` and `DYALOG_DEBFILE`.
+In particular, it must point to the desired version of Dyalog APL, so check the variables `DYALOG_RELEASE`, `DYALOG_VERSION` and `DYALOG_DEBFILE`.

 5. Do **not** change the `WORKDIR`!